anz-bank/sysl/docs/website/content/docs/install.md

 ## Install the pre-compiled binary

-1. Download the pre-compiled binaries which match your OS, from the [releases page](https://github.com/anz-bank/sysl/releases)
+1. Download the pre-compiled binaries matching your OS from the [releases page](https://github.com/anz-bank/sysl/releases).

 2. Uncompress the archive and move the sysl binary to your desired path: